-ALL YOU NEED TO KNOW ABOUT AIRLINE DRUG TESTING
+ALL ABOUT AIRLINE AND AVIATION DRUG TESTING

 When President Ronald Reagan signed an Executive Order requiring federal agencies to create an employee drug testing program, the Department of Transportation (DOT) responded by developing a comprehensive program and cascading it down to all DOT administrations, including the Federal Aviation Administration (FAA) to cover pilots and air traffic controllers.
 Today, drug screening is done for most occupations related to the transport and aviation industry from mechanics to baggage handlers.